Crumb Top Baking

 • Don't skip the step of chilling the dough as this makes the dough easier to roll out.

-• You’ll want the rolled out dough to be about 1/4-inch thick to ensure it can hold up to all the toppings and still bake up crispy.
+• You'll want the rolled out dough to be about ¼-inch thick to ensure it can hold up to all the toppings and still bake up crispy.

-• The crust calls for dried herbs as fresh herbs will discolour the dough.
+• The crust calls for dried herbs as fresh herbs will discolor the dough.
 I opted to use fresh basil in the filling, but if you only have dried, you can use two teaspoons of dried basil instead of the two tablespoons of fresh.

 Up-close view of three cheese tomato galette garnished with greens.

-Can you re-heat this savoury galette?
+How do you re-heat this savory galette?

 While I wouldn't make the galette ahead and re-heat the entire pie, you can re-heat individual pieces in the oven or microwave.
 To maintain a crispy crust, I suggest re-heating in the oven.
 Just set the temperature to about 300F and warm the galette until heated through, keeping an eye to ensure the crust doesn't burn.
 If you're in a hurry and don't mind the crust a little soft, you can re-heat in the microwave for 60 seconds or so.

-If you make this Three Cheese Tomato Galette, I would love to hear what you think in the comments below!
+If you make this recipe, I'd love to hear what you think in the comments below!

 HUNGRY FOR MORE?
-Don’t forget to sign up for the Crumb Top Baking Newsletter and follow along on Instagram, Pinterest and Facebook!
+Sign up for our newsletter and follow Crumb Top Baking on Instagram, Pinterest and Facebook!

 Three Cheese Tomato Galette (Grain-Free)

-• Cook Time: 35 minutes
+Cook Time: 35 minutes minutes

-• Yield: 6 slices
+Servings: 6 slices

 Ingredients